52 Best Things to Do in Seattle (A Local’s 2023 List)

 On the north end of the hill is Volunteer Park, and dozens of cute shops and cafes among gorgeous and historic mansions.
 Further south along the Pike/Pine Corridor is where you’ll find more of the nightlife – bars, clubs, and venues for live shows.
 Some of Seattle’s best restaurants are throughout the neighborhood, with options for everything from Thai to Ethiopian to vegan fare and juicy burgers.

 Whether you want to spend your time in nature, bask in a foodie’s paradise, grab some unique souvenirs or drink and party with the locals, you’ll get your fill of it on Capitol Hill.

 Explore the famous hundred-year-old market

-Don’t pass up on Seattle’s iconic market in the heart of the city center.
+Pike Place Market is Seattle’s iconic market in the heart of the city center.
 It’s one of the best things to do in Seattle and it made my list of the best things to do and see in Washington state.

 Take your time wandering through the top level of this expansive market with hundreds of vendors selling produce, handmade goods, art, flowers, and more.
 Don’t neglect the underground specialty shops (including a magic shop!).

 To taste your way through the best of Pike Place Market, check out this fun Pike Place Market food tour I recently went on!
 It’s guide by a chef and is such a fun time that I added it to this list in it’s own entry below.